Famed for its beauty even before Sipadan was discovered, Pulau Sibuan is a tear-shaped sand cay situated about 30 minutes from Semporna.

 Pulau Sibuan is a triangular-shaped sand cay located in a reef that stands alone to the northwest of Bodgaya.
 Covering an area of approximately 15.13 hectares, it appears to be built entirely from the eroded remains of adjacent coral reef.

-It has an elevation above sea level of about 1-2 meters.
+It has an elevation above sea level of just 1 to 2m.
 Limestone beach rock has formed in several places, particularly at the northern end of the island.